TextExhibit Android App

 What is TextExhibit?

-TextExhibit for Android converts text messages from Android devices into professionally formatted, court-ready PDF documents.
+TextExhibit Android App converts text messages from Android devices into professionally formatted, court-ready PDF documents.
 It’s used by attorneys, paralegals, and anyone who needs to convert text message evidence into professional PDF documents.

 Is my data sent to any servers?